 “Why are we restricting ourselves from continuing to practice and enjoy what we love to do?
 I think this is possible and if it doesn’t work, who cares,” Schweitzer said.
 “It’s not really high risk for us.
 We at least should try this out.”

-Thus, Liquid Fun’s virtual improv was born, an event aptly named “We Bought a Zoom,” which will be live-streamed on Zoom this Friday at 8 p.m.
+Thus, Liquid Fun’s virtual improv was born as an event aptly named “We Bought a Zoom,” which will be live-streamed on Zoom Friday at 8 p.m.
 EST. The title of the show, like most the group’s past show titles, is a pun-derived from the 2011 movie “We Bought a Zoo,” starring Matt Damon.

 In the current atmosphere of prescribed social distancing due to COVID-19, worries of the psychological impacts of quarantine abound.
 Nevertheless, a study by the National Center for Biotechnology has shown that humor can help improve mental well-being by reducing stress and encouraging dialogue.